zikunz/tp/docs/UserGuide.md

 > Please note that you need to specify a customer's name as he or she is the one whom the order of interest will be
 > sent to.
 For instance, you can do this by typing `orders add Alice`. <br/>
 >
-> After that, input the item number found in the item list (if unsure, simply type `items list` to check) and the quantity.
+> After that, input the item index found in the item list (if unsure, simply type `items list` to check) and the quantity.
 > For example, you could type `1 2`.

 **Q5**: I am scared that I input any command which I do not intend to execute.
 Is there a way to revert changes in the